tedtedtedtedtedted/Solve-Rubiks-Cube-Via-Transformer/README.md

 - No overkill with models like GPT-3.
 - [ ] Apply Curious Transformer to solve $3 \times 3$ Rubik's cube.
 - [ ] Generalize to $d \times d$ Rubik's cube.
-- [ ] Generalize to any Reinforcement Learning tasks.
+- [ ] Generalize to any Reinforcement Learning tasks with deterministic environment.

 ## First time setup